-Attention-Demanding Advertisements explores how future advertisement displays might try to grab and keep a person's attention.
-A digital advertisement board tries to attract the attention of a passer-by.
-The board welcomes a person by addressing them with their name (a), shows items of interest to them (b), but then persistently tries to regain the attention of that person if they look or move away by playing sounds and flashing the background color (c).
+Attention-Demanding Advertisements (Miaosen Wang) explores how future advertisement displays might try to grab and keep a person's attention.
+A digital advertisement board:

+(a) attracts the attention of a passer-by by welcoming them by calling out their name; (b) shows items of interest to them as they look; (c) and persistently tries to regain the attention of that person if they look or move away by playing sounds and flashing the background color.

-Spatial Music Experience is an interactive music installation.
+Spatial Music Experience (Matthew Dunlap) is an interactive music installation.
 The kinds of sounds generated and their volume is determined by the proxemic relationships of people and physical objects in the space.
-Generated sounds react fluently as one or both people move through the space, when they perform gestures, or when they grab and move physical objects.
+Generated sounds react fluently as people move and perform gestures in the space, and when they grab and move physical objects.

-Proxemic-aware Pong Game is inspired by Atari's Pong game.
+Proxemic-aware Pong (Till Ballendat) is inspired by Atari's Pong game.
 A person controls the paddle for bouncing the ball by physically moving left and right in front of a large screen.
-The system recognizes when a second person enters, and creates a second paddle for multiplayer game play.
-To increase the game play difficulty later during the game, the system increases the required physical distance to move the paddles.
-The system also considers the players' front-back movements: when moving close the screen they can adjust the paddle size through direct touch on the screen, and when both players sit down on the couch the game pauses.
+The game recognizes when a second person enters, and creates a second paddle for multiplayer play.
+To increase the game play difficulty over time, it increases the required physical distance to move the paddles.
+When players move close to the screen, they can adjust the paddle size through direct touch.
+When both sit down on the couch, the game pauses.

-Proxemic Presenter is a presentation controller that reacts to the presenter's position relative to a large display [7].
+Proxemic Presenter (Miaosen Wang) is a presentation controller that reacts to the presenter's position relative to a large display [9].
 Presentation slides are displayed full screen on the large display.
 When the presenter stands at the side and turns his head towards the display, a small panel appears next to him, showing speaker notes, a timer, and buttons to navigate the slides.
-If he switches sides, the panel will appear at that side.
+If he switches sides, the panel follows him.
 When facing back to the audience, the panel disappears immediately.
-If the presenter moves directly in front of and turns towards the display, the system shows an overview of all slides as thumbnails.
-The presenter can directly select one of the slides through direct touch.
+When he moves directly in front of facing towards the display, the system shows an overview of all slides as touch-selectable thumbnails.
 When he turns back to the audience, the presentation reappears.